 David said that his curiosity only kept him long enough to see if anyone came out of the door, but courage failed him and he too fled, down the dirt road after his companions.

-Mr. & Mrs. Bates confirmed their son was hysterical and bug eyed, when he arrived home, white faced, and it took him some time to calm down.
+Mr. & Mrs. Bates confirmed their son was hysterical and bug eyed, when he arrived home, white faced, and it took him some time to calm down, his story they brushed off.

 The window from the sink faces the sandpit and although a few trees serve as screen between them and the sandpit, she didn't notice anything unusual.